LiYanStat/paaPack/README.md

 ## Installation

-One may install the latest version under development as follows:
+One may install the latest version under development as follows (Rtools may be required for installation):

 ```R
 install.packages(c("devtools"))